NethServer/nethsecurity-docs/controller.rst

 .. admonition:: Subscription required

-  Some restrictions can only be overcomed if the firewall has a valid subscription.
+  Some restrictions can only be overcame if the firewall has a valid subscription.

 The behavior of the controller running on a NS8 depends on its subscription status.